-Membership in the Saline County Inter-Agency Council costs just $25 per year.
+Membership in the Saline County Inter-Agency Council costs just $25 per year for individuals and $50 per year for agencies/organizations.
 All not-for-profit organizations, concerned individuals, and civic minded businesses are encouraged to join.

 Fitzgibbon Hospital is a 60 bed, not-for-profit, independent community hospital that has served Saline County since 1923.
 They offer a full range of health services including surgeries, OB/GYN, orthopedics and sports injury medicine, emergency department, physical therapy, advanced diagnostic imaging, and more.

 The Living Center, (660) 886-9676

 The Living Center is a 99 bed, full service residential long-term care facility that is part of Fitzgibbon Hospital.
 Providing care for recovery from surgical and stroke to taking special care of loved ones with Alzheimer's and Dementia, The Living Center is local, not-for-profit, and is the only 4-Star rated long-term care facility in Saline County, rated by Medicare's Nursing Home Compare website.

 Missouri Valley Community Action Agency helps low income people by providing opportunities to help them earn more money, get an education, get the health care they need, find safe and affordable housing, get nutritious food, and save money on utility bills.
 We work to help families utilize all the resources that are available in our community.
 We stabilize families in crisis and then together we create a step by step plan, tailored to their situation and strengths, to move them toward self-reliance.

 MVCAA is the local manager of publicly funded programs such as Head Start and Weatherization.
 We develop local strategies to maximize these existing programs and incorporate them with others that help lift barriers keeping people in the community from being able to support their families